MicrosoftDocs/windows-itpro-docs/windows/configuration/start/layout.md

   You must set the `DesktopApplicationLinkPath` attribute to the .lnk file that points to the Windows desktop application.
 The path also supports environment variables.

-  If you are pointing to a third-party Windows desktop application and the layout is being applied before the first boot, you must put the `.lnk` file in a legacy Start Menu directory before first boot.
+  If you're pointing to a third-party Windows desktop application and the layout is being applied before the first boot, you must put the `.lnk` file in a legacy Start Menu directory before first boot.
 For example, `%APPDATA%\Microsoft\Windows\Start Menu\Programs\` or the all users profile `%ALLUSERSPROFILE%\Microsoft\Windows\Start Menu\Programs\`.

 - Use the AUMID, if this is known.
 If the Windows desktop application doesn't have one, use the shortcut link option.